dishagupta-26/Student--with-Exception-Handling--PIJ/readme.md

 - **Search Student by Name**: Locate students based on their names.
 - **Delete Student**: Remove a student's record from the system.

-Absolutely!
-Here's a detailed list of **Custom Exceptions per Function** for your Student Data Entry project.
-You can directly paste this into your `README.md` under a section like:

 ## Custom Exceptions per Function

 ### **1. Add Student**